Bor, Serbia: History

+In Baja arrived, prisoners were either used to build the German South-east wall or transported by train to concentration camps such as Auschwitz.

+Some Danube Swabian officials including family members also took the opportunity to escape by train from Baja.
+During both forced marches, there were several attacks carried out by Yugoslavian Partisans south of Danube river.
+Meanwhile, some prisoners took the opportunity to flee to the partisans and thus found life-saving protection.
+Notable Kapos from both death marches were people like Gyula Trebitsch, and Miklós Radnóti.

 In 1947, Bor received urban status from the political authorities.
 At the time its population was 11,000.

 In June 2018, Bor gained the status of a city, along with Prokuplje.

 Settlements

 Aside from the city proper area, the city includes the following settlements: